chrisyeo/command-on-demand/README.md

 ### Run on DigitalOcean (App Platform)
 - Be signed in to a DigitalOcean account with credits available or a payment method set up
+  - You can [sign up](https://m.do.co/c/b3bc5c8d1708) and get $200 of credit for 60 days
 - Click the blue button!
 - Use the **Edit Plan** button to choose a plan that suits you - this should run fine on the smallest size on the **Basic** plan ($5 pcm)
-  - The smallest instance type is set in the template, but DO doesn't seem to apply it at the moment 🤨
+  - The smallest instance type is set in the template, but doesn't seem to get applied at the moment 🤨
 - Click **Next** and then **Edit** on the Environment Variables for the `command-on-demand-api` component
 - Enter appropriate values for all require variables
   - Add and set any optional vars if you need them (see .env file example below for a full list of possible vars)